Increase Public Awareness, Early Detection And Diagnosis

 The Kentucky Alzheimer's Disease and Related Disorders Council was established through legislation that was enacted during the 2000 legislative session.
 In 2007, the Commonwealth of Kentucky enacted Senate Joint Resolution 6, which directed the Kentucky Alzheimer's Disease and Related Disorders Council to create a comprehensive strategy to respond to the growing Alzheimer's crisis within the state.
 Appointed by the governor, the Council includes representatives from state agencies, local health departments, academia, and the medical research community as well as consumers and caregivers.
-The Council formed a wider workgroup to research and draft the State Plan.
+The Council formed a wider work group to research and draft the State Plan.
 In January 2008, the Council published Setting a Roadmap to Address Alzheimer's in the Commonwealth: A Report of the Current and Anticipated Future Impact of Alzheimer's Disease and Related Dementias on Kentuckians with Recommendations for Action.
 This plan was updated in 2017 and includes updated and new recommendations for combating Alzheimer's and dementia in Kentucky.

 Kentucky State Advocacy Day